dziaoure/ai-ml-ucberkeley/practicl-application-2/README.md

 The findings were presented to the target audience, a group of used-car dealers.
 The following recommendations were then made:

 - Prioritizing high-demand models from well-known manufacturers.
-- Updating their inventory with newer model years and vehicles with low mileage.
+- Updating their inventory with newer model years and with vehicles with low mileage.
 - Adding vehicles with the most desirable fuel types to their inventory if necessary.

 A future version of the model will include additional features and improved algorithms, thus making even better predictions.